HACC2020/Crewmates/README.md

 cd hacc2020
 ```

-You will then need to install the dependecies:
+You will then need to install the dependencies:

 ```
 npm install